-If the market value of your property falls below the level at which it was first purchased, you will repay less than the original amount the Agency contributed to the purchase.
+If the market value of your property falls below the level at which it was first purchased, you will repay less than the original amount the Government contributed to the purchase.
 As long as you have complied with all your obligations in the Help to Buy mortgage deed, you will not be required to provide for any shortfall in the equity loan if you sell when values have fallen.

-The Mortgage Administrator will collect the Agency’s repayment, and they must be informed if you are planning on selling your home as they must approve the sale before allowing the second charge to be released.
+The Mortgage Administrator will collect the Government's repayment, and they must be informed if you are planning on selling your home as they must approve the sale before allowing the second charge to be released.
 Please visit www.myfirsthome.org.uk for more information.

 Please see your Help to Buy Buyer’s Guide for more information.